iTwin/itwinjs-core/docs/bis/domains/spatial-composition.md

 ### CompositeBoundary

 A CompositeElement that is delimited by a curve on a terrain.
-We expect a closed curve on a surface as geometry.

 Naming :
 1 - Boundary indicates a 2 dimensional perimeter (on a terrain surface) for the location.

+Geometry Use:
+1 - A closed curve on a surface as geometry.
+2 - Local Coordinates : z points away from the center of the earth.

 ```xml
     <ECEntityClass typeName="CompositeBoundary" modifier="Abstract">